 Penalty for Late Filing of Form AOC 4

-The penalty is charged when a company fails to file AOC-4 form adjacent with a copy of the financial statements before the due date.
+The penalty is charged when a company fails to file an AOC-4 form adjacent to a copy of the financial statements before the due date.
 The company will be condemned with a fine of Rs.1,000 for each day.
 During which the failure extends up to the highest amount of Rs.10 lakhs.

 The Government fee for filing AOC-4 is as follows: